fstltna/SynchronetManagementConsole/README.md

 6. "13 - Reset BBS Processess" - Resets just the BBS process so it can be automaticly restarted.
 7. "14 - Posting Tools" - Brings up the posting tools menu.
 8. "15 - Log Files" - Brings up the log file tools menu.
+9. "16 - Update Tools" - lets you update to latest versions of these tools

 Refer to this menu for what follows: